 The leaves and black seeds from ripe fruit have higher anti-oxidation capacity than pulp and skin portions.
 Papaya leaf extract may help in treating different cancers like breast cancer, liver cancer, blood cancer, stomach cancer, and lung cancer.

 Potent cancer-fighting compounds lycopene, a carotenoid in papaya, and organo-sulfur compounds called isothiocyanate to inhibit the development of cancerous cells through multiple mechanisms.

 Cancer cells have a fibrin coating due to which they remain undetected for long periods.
 The enzyme papain breaks down this coat which helps in cancer diagnosis.

 12. Plays a Role to Reduce Stress

 Papaya is a great way to get Vitamin C which plays a vital role in the production of cortisol hormone to respond to danger or stress situations.
 It also counteracts the condition of oxidative stress which causes some neurological problems like Alzheimer’s disease.

 Oxidative stress is mainly produced due to an imbalance between free radicals and antioxidants in the body.
 Papaya extract regulates this balance.

 In a Nutshell

 Papaya is a magical fruit with a wide range of nutritional benefits and also medicinal characteristics.
-Christopher Columbus rightly called it “fruit of Angels” due to the countless benefits of its fruit, seeds, and leaves.
-Papaya is delicious and nutritious food to incorporate into an everyday diet for good health.
+Christopher Columbus rightly called it the “fruit of Angels” due to the countless benefits of its fruit, seeds, and leaves.
+Papaya is a delicious and nutritious food to incorporate into an everyday diet for good health.